usaid-cs/yesterday-i-learned/android.md

 ## [Android Guides](https://github.com/codepath/android_guides/wiki)

+- The "optimize performance for apps" thing that LineageOS has [has never been fully implemented](https://www.reddit.com/r/LineageOS/comments/81s77d/trick_to_increase_performance_disable_automatic/) and does nothing.
+- Run `settings put secure location_providers_allowed -network` to remove the consent you gave Google to collect your location with WiFi in exchange for "battery-saving" location.
+This does not disable WiFi scanning though, so disable it in the settings yourself.
 - In Android 10, "pausing" an app means banning it with digital wellbeing, not preventing background activity.
 - If you are going to buy a device that doesn't come with a headphone jack (because options do not exist), at least [pick a device that allows both analogue and digital audio passthrough](https://www.reddit.com/r/oneplus/comments/bqdn58/dont_buy_the_oneplus_usbc_to_headphone_jack/eo3nljn/) so you can get any adapter you want and it will work.
 Example: OnePlus.
 Counterexample: Google.
 - RCS has never had end-to-end encryption.
 [It is a protocol designed for carrier interop, not privacy](https://www.reddit.com/r/Android/comments/dnwwoq/privacy_rcs_messages_will_use_googles_relay/).
 Client-to-server encryption is possible, but the server always knows what you are saying.